Six months on, Mosul is still digging out its dead

 The crew believes she was killed sometime during the battle for Mosul's Old City, which ended nearly six months ago.
 No one knows who she is or where her parents are.

-The grey toy rabbit with blue spectacles and a pink sweater beside her is the only way any living family members would be able to identify her.
+The gray toy rabbit with blue spectacles and a pink sweater beside her is the only way any living family members would be able to identify her.

 "Maybe someone will recognize (the toy) and then we can identify her," Hazem Mohammad, the lead rescue worker, says.